Now taking bookings for our Open Art Retreat 15 – 19 September 2018. For more details click here…

 Mark and Sandy Aylen would like to welcome you to Shorland Old Farm, a charming, 17th century, Grade II listed farmhouse on the western edge of Exmoor.

-Set in fourteen beautiful acres, Shorland Old Farm offers comfortable accommodation and traditional, home-cooked food, for groups of eight to fourteen people.
+Set in fourteen beautiful acres, Shorland Old Farm offers comfortable accommodation and traditional, home-cooked food, for groups of eight to twelve people.

 Residential art breaks

 Choose from a broad range of art holidays and breaks throughout the year, in a wide variety of styles and media.
 All our residential art breaks are led by professional artists and experienced tutors.
 Visit our Art Holidays and Courses page to find out more.

 We also offer a perfect location for visiting art clubs and societies – or simply groups of friends – looking to get away and paint together.
 There’s plenty of inspiration right here at Shorland Old Farm, or some wonderful coast and countryside on the doorstep, with the bonus of a large well-equipped studio on site.
 Visit the Tariffs & Booking page for prices and availability, or Contact Us to see what we can do for you.

 We’ve played host to all kinds of groups: walkers, writers, cyclists, photographers, nature lovers, outdoor enthusiasts of all kinds.
 Contact Us to see if Shorland Old Farm could be the ideal venue for your group.